The Best Investments in Times of Inflation

 “According to a 43-year review of the NCREIF Property Index, private real estate total returns were robust during years of inflation.
 A recent example is the 12 months ending in Q3 2021, when annual real GDP growth and inflation rates were 4.9% and 5.4%, respectively, but the NCREIF Property Index posted a healthy annual rate of 12.1%.”

 The challenge with investing in Real Estate as a Muslim is finding a truly halal source of financing.
-Without financing, investing in real estate is much more difficult from a feasibility perspective.
+Without financing, investing in real estate is much less practical.
 Even if you are able to invest, without any financing, your returns are going to be much more modest.

 Gold investors often view it as a way to hedge against inflation risk.